mbrea-c/markdown-inline-graphviz/README.md

 This is just a continuation of the great job of Steffen Prince in [sprin/markdown-inline-graphviz](https://github.com/sprin/markdown-inline-graphviz), in order to get it work with pip3.
 If you use python 2, please use the original extension instead.

-A Python Markdown extension that replaces inline Graphviz definitins with inline SVGs or PNGs!
+A Python Markdown extension that replaces inline Graphviz definitions with inline SVGs or PNGs!

 Why render the graphs inline?
 No configuration!
 Works with any